 God says: “If what you seek is the truth, what you put into practice is the truth, and what you attain is a change in your disposition, then the path that you tread is the right one.
 If what you seek is the blessings of the flesh, and what you put into practice is the truth of your own conceptions, and if there is no change in your disposition, and you are not at all obedient to God in the flesh, and you still live in vagueness, then what you seek will surely take you to hell, for the path that you walk is the path of failure.
 Whether you will be made perfect or eliminated depends on your own pursuit, which is also to say that success or failure depends on the path that man walks.”
 It shows that whether we take the right path in believing in God determines whether or not we can be saved and enter into the kingdom of heaven.
 Then how can we measure if we have walked on the right path?
 We should measure it based on our views toward pursuit.
 If our views toward pursuit are right and conform to God’s words and will, then the way we walk upon will also be right and conform to God’s will, and our belief in God will definitely be successful.
 Take Job as an example.
 He praised God without conditions, trade or transaction.
 Even in the trials, he complained nothing about God and still kept God’s way, taking the way of fearing God and shunning evil.
 His true faith was approved by God.
 Peter is another example.
 When he followed the Lord Jesus, he longed for God’s way, pursued a pure love of God, and led and shepherded God’s churches with his real experiences.
 At last, he was perfected by God because of his resounding testimony of being obedient unto death and loving God to the utmost.
 Both Job and Peter entered into the kingdom of heaven, for their views toward pursuit were right and after God’s heart.

 But if our viewpoints toward pursuit aren’t in line with God’s will and demands, then they are definitely wrong.
 Even if we follow God to the end of the road, we will not gain God’s approval, but could even be condemned by God.
 When first believing in God, all of us were dominated by the intention to be blessed.
 Some people believed in God for having their diseases cured, some for gaining family peace, some for avoiding the suffering of the calamity in the future, and some for gaining the blessings of heaven. … If we carefully dissect our viewpoints toward pursuit, we will find none of them is for satisfying God or fulfilling the duty as a created being; instead, they are all for the interests of our own flesh, and all come from Satan.
 If we always adopt these kinds of views in believing in God, unable to turn around them, even if we cast aside our families and give up our livelihoods, we still cannot gain God’s approval.
 This is because this kind of faith is full of personal intentions, purposes, impurities and selfish desires, and is not worshiping God in essence, and that we’re just paying a small price to gain great blessings of God.
 Just as Paul said: “I have fought a good fight, I have finished my course, I have kept the faith: From now on there is laid up for me a crown of righteousness” (2 Timothy 4:7-8).
-These words reveal that the purpose of Paul’s believing in God isn’t to fulfill his duty as a created being to satisfy God, but to get the crown of righteousness in the future and to hold power in the kingdom of God.
+These words reveal that the purpose of Paul’s believing in God isn’t to fulfill his duty as a created being to satisfy God, but to get the crown of righteousness in the future and to hold power in the.
 Pondering over these words, we will find the implication of this statement is: “If God bestows a crown upon me for my deeds, then it shows that God is the righteous God; otherwise, God isn’t the righteous God.”
 Saying these words, Paul was denying the righteousness of God in a disguised form and threatening God to bestow a crown upon him.
 Wasn’t he actually resisting God?
 Could he ultimately stand a chance of entering into the kingdom of heaven?
 This exactly fulfills the Lord Jesus’ words: “Many will say to me in that day, Lord, Lord, have we not prophesied in your name? and in your name have cast out devils? and in your name done many wonderful works?
 And then will I profess to them, I never knew you: depart from me, you that work iniquity” (Matthew 7:22-23).
 We can see from these words that different views toward pursuit will cause different ends for us, so whether or not our views toward pursuit are in conformity with the truth is also a standard for measuring whether we can be saved and enter into the kingdom of heaven.

 The three standards for measuring whether we can enter into the kingdom of heaven not only have turned around our former wrong views toward pursuit, but also makes us find the right way to practice and know how to pursue to enter into the kingdom of heaven.
 We hope the fellowship could bring some help to the Christian who are expecting to be raptured into the kingdom of heaven by the Lord.